AugustusTheBirb/lucaprot-review/README.md

 # Reproducing every number in the post

+Note on AI use: all of the code for this project was written with the help of claude code with Opus 5.
+Design, ideas and mistakes are my own.

 The post argues that LucaProt's evaluation doesn't measure what it's cited for.
 A post making that argument shouldn't ask you to take its own numbers on trust.